thenumbernine/Tensor/README.md

 	Equivalent to `::Nested<numNestingsToIndex<i>>`  `_vec`'s 0 will point to itself, `_sym`'s and `_asym`'s 0 and 1 will point to themselves, all others drill down.
 - `::ReplaceInner<T>` = Replaces this tensor's Inner with a new type, T.
 - `::ReplaceNested<i,T>` = Replace the i'th nesting of this tensor with the type 'T', where i is from 0 to numNestings-1.
+- `::ReplaceScalar<T>` = Create a type of this nesting of tensor templates, except with the scalar-most type replaced by T.
+	Should be equivalent to `This::ReplaceNested<This::numNestings, T>`.
 - `::ReplaceLocalDim<n>` = Replaces this tensor's localDim with a new dimension, n.
 - `::ReplaceDim<i,n>` = Replace the i'th index dimension with the dimension, n.
-- `::ReplaceScalar<T>` = Create a type of this nesting of tensor templates, except with the scalar-most type replaced by T.
 - `::ExpandIthIndex<i>` = Produce a type with only the storage at the i'th index replaced with expanded storage.
 	Expanded storage being a `_vec`-of-`_vec`-of...-`_vec`'s with nesting equal to the desired tensor rank.
 	So a `_sym`'s ExpandIthIndex<0> or <1> would produce a `_vec`-of-`_vec`, a `_sym`-of-`_vec`'s ExpandIthIndex<2> would return the same type, and a `_vec`-of-`_sym`'s ExpandIthIndex<0> would return the same type.